rydmike/flex_color_scheme/README.md

 With the built-in 32 themes, and the three custom ones we made, we can use 35 different app themes via the setup below.

-If we consider the other style, options we have to multiply that with five different surface styles and five app bar variants, two times for the variations from swapping primary and secondary colors.
+If we consider the other style, options we have to multiply that with five different surface styles and five app bar variants, four times for the variations from swapping primary and secondary colors.
 That's a lot of styles and themes!

 The factory `FlexColorScheme.light` is used to define a `FlexColorScheme` for a light theme, from the light